rust-lang/compiler-team/content/docs/working-groups/_index.md

 would still be desirable to keep the `NOTES.md` in the working group's directory up-to-date.

-### Template
-New working groups should add a subdirectory and can include the contents of the `.template` folder, adding their own details.
-Each new working group should also added to the list in `README` at the root of this repository.

-<a href="/docs/working-groups/template"> Go to template </a>

 ### Membership
 Typically working groups don't have formal members outside of the specified leads.
 Those interested in participating in a working group can instead subscribe to the working group in order to be added